Hilton Cheong-Leen: Personal life and death

 Hilton Cheong-Leen's first wife, Pauline Chow, was a soprano known as "the nightingale of China".
 Pauline was born in Peking and was educated at the Bridgman Academy and National Peking University.
 The couple met in Guilin and Hilton even fancied becoming a base baritone because of her.
 They married in 1945 until her death in 1979.
 The couple had two sons and two daughters, Reginald (born in 1951), Susan (born in 1953), Franklin (born in 1958) and Flora (born in 1959).
 Their fourth child, Flora Cheong-Leen is a famous ballerina and designer who was married to actor Russell Wong.

 He married his second wife, Nancy Gan Wan Geok, in 1988 but later divorced.
 Gan was a classical pianist and porcelain painter educated at Trinity College London and had held exhibitions of her porcelain paintings in Hong Kong from 1988 to 1992.
 Gan was found dead at the age of 69 in the swimming pool of her bungalow in Singapore on 19 March 2014.
-Dewi Suko Wati, her 18-year-old Indonesian helper from Central Java, was charged with murder.
+Dewi Sukowati, her 18-year-old Indonesian helper from Central Java, was charged with murder.
 More than a year later, on 21 April 2015, the murder charge was reduced to one of culpable homicide not amounting to murder (or manslaughter).
-Another year later, on 31 May 2016, Dewi pleaded guilty to the manslaughter charge at the start of her trial.
-8 days later, on 7 June 2016, the High Court of Singapore sentenced Dewi to 18 years' imprisonment for her unlawful killing of Nancy Gan.
+Another year later, on 31 May 2016, Dewi pleaded guilty to the manslaughter charge at the start of her trial at the High Court of Singapore, which sentenced Dewi to 18 years' imprisonment for her unlawful killing of Nancy Gan.

 Cheong-Leen died on 4 January 2022, at the age of 99.
 Chief Executive Carrie Lam, among others, paid tribute to his life.